-Our Salmon and Hollandaise Puff Pastry Tart makes a quick, delicious lunch or a lovely starter to an Easter roast dinner.
+Our Salmon and Hollandaise Puff Pastry Tart makes a quick, delicious lunch, brunch or a lovely starter for a dinner party.

 For the tart:

 - 375 g puff pastry sheet

 - 2 small fillets of oak smoked salmon flaked